element-foundation/construction-paper/Construction-Paper.md

 Casual users or institutions managing large amounts of capital may not have the bandwidth or the understanding of the space and its associated risks to constantly manage and monitor their capital.
 Additionally, these users may not want to deal with the complexities surrounding taxes or the risks associated with new protocols being released.
 For these users, securing a fixed rate of income is both helpful and more appealing, allowing them to not have to actively manage their positions.

-### Staking on an AMM
+### AMM Liquidity Provision
 If a user is already looking to gain exposure to BTC or ETH for a period of time, it makes sense to gain that exposure at a discount.
-During the period of holding the discounted ETH, the user may stake the PTs on an AMM, gaining a significant boost on their fixed rate yield via trading fees.
-The mechanism behind staking PTs and their profitability is described in further detail in [Section 4](#4-minting-and-staking).
+During the period of holding the discounted ETH, the user may provide liquidity for the PTs on an AMM, gaining a significant boost on their fixed rate yield via trading fees.
+The mechanism behind providing liquidity for PTs and their profitability is described in further detail in [Section 4](#4-minting-and-providing-liquidity).

 ### Bearish on Variable Yield
 A DeFi user may believe that the current yield rates offered in the market are high and suspects that rates will begin to decrease over the next 3-6 months.
 As a result, the user decides to secure a high fixed rate yield and thus, hedges against a yield downturn in the market.